marge76/aws-dev-env/terraform/README.md

 ## The .tf files

 As a rule of thumb users should only change the details in the vars.tf file.
-The cedc_terraform.tf file should be left alone.
+The <<team-name>>_terraform.tf file should be left alone.

 You should save a local copy of the .tfstate and .tfstatebackup files so that you can manage your own environments, unless you are making a new environment.